opnsense/tools/README.md

 The available targets are: base, kernel and package.

+The current state or a tagged state of required build repositories on the system can be printed using:

+    # make info[-<version>]

 Last but not least, in case build variables needs to be inspected, they can be printed selectively using: